satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Acknowledgements

-Arno Klein would like to thank the NIMH for their funding of R01 grant MH084029.
+We would like to thank Fernando Perez for his helpful comments.
+Arno Klein would like to thank Deepanjana and Ellora, as well as the NIMH for their support via R01 grant MH084029.

 --------------